Of-Arte/Of-Arte/README.md

 ## 👋 About

-AI software engineering student building agentic systems that can watch, decide, and act without hand holding
+AI software engineering student building agentic systems that can plan, execute, and verify without hand holding
 Mixing Python backends, LLM infra, and DevOps until it feels like one stack
 Currently wiring AI workflows into containers, clouds, and CLIs